 4. Are they family friendly?
 There’s nothing more frustrating than being on an adult trail and having yourself or your little people in the way of athletes running by!

-Top hikes for families in Greater Vancouver
+Top 5 Family Friendly Hikes in Greater Vancouver

 2. Quarry Rock – This is a hike.
 You’ll sweat and have to take breaks if you’re with little people… and maybe even have to give them a piggy back for a minute or two.
 But after 45 minutes of making your way to the top, the view is unforgettable and worth every single step!

 3. Lynn Valley Suspension Bridge – This is an excellent park for those seeking a neat experience of crossing a suspension bridge as well as hiking on a variety of terrain.
 My kids loved playing in the river, taking turns leading and racing up the stairs.
 Oh, and boy did they sleep that night!

 4. Malcolm Knapp Reforestation Park – This park came on recommendation to me by a group of Mom’s in Langley and I had never heard of it.
 It was an AMAZING find with beautiful trails meandering through the protected forests.
 We got a bit lost, but had fun along the way!